Baidyam/human-vs-ai-face-detector/README.md

 An interactive game where humans compete against a deep learning model to identify AI-generated faces.

-This project was built as part of a Computer Vision assignment and demonstrates the full ML lifecycle: data exploration, model training, transfer learning, fine-tuning, evaluation, and deployment.
+This project comes under Computer Vision and demonstrates the full ML lifecycle: data exploration, model training, transfer learning, fine-tuning, evaluation, and deployment.

 ---